 One of those opportunities is a platform for people, especially students and young adults, to showcase their knowledge, talents and passions.

 Blogging allows them to show the world and prospective employers or schools not just their mindset and talent but their hearts and passion in a particular field of interest.

 But, not every student or young adult that starts a blog in the hopes of becoming the next doctor, lawyer, teacher, author or horticulturist can afford to study.

-What do these individuals do when they reach the stage of needing to further an education in their field of passion?
+What do these individuals do when they reach the stage of needing further education in their field of passion?

-Many will take a job at the first opportunity to pay the rent and forget their passions, whilst other may choose to continue only voicing their love of a subject on their blogs.
+Many will take a job at the first opportunity to pay the rent and forget their passions, whilst others may choose to continue only voicing their love of a subject on their blogs.